facebook/docusaurus/website/docs/deployment.md

 echo subdomain.surge.sh > CNAME
 ```

-You can deploy any other changes in the future with the command `surge`
+You can deploy any other changes in the future with the command `surge`.